 This includes analysis of the contractor’s ownership, management, and key subcontractors with which it has relationships.
-Sureties evaluate these players to not only make sure they have the proper education and experience necessary to perform the work, but that there are enough of them to support a potential backlog of the organization.
-A shortage of managers, laborers and subcontractors can lead to overextension by an organization.
+Sureties evaluate these players to not only make sure they have the proper education and experience necessary to perform the work but that there are enough of them to support a potential backlog of the organization.
+A shortage of managers, laborers, and subcontractors can lead to overextension by an organization.

 A contractor’s plant and equipment directly affect their capacity for work.
 Depending on the size and type of work a contractor performs, different amounts and types of equipment are necessary.
 HVAC contractors need sheet metal shops, while pavers and road builders need specialized heavy equipment to perform their jobs.
 Contractors need to be certain that they have enough equipment and production resources to complete their work obligations without spreading those resources too thin, as this again leads to overextension and causes delays and issues on jobs that can compound over time.

-Danger of overextension
+Danger of Overextension

-The overextension of an organization’s capacity will negatively affect the specific job that led to the problem, but also can have detrimental domino effects.
+The overextension of an organization’s capacity will negatively affect the specific job that led to the problem but also can have detrimental domino effects.
 If a contractor bites off more than they can chew, resources from other jobs must be borrowed, and those jobs become adversely impacted as well.
-The best metaphor I have heard for understanding this issue was from Darrel Lamb, western Regional Vice President of Old Republic Surety Company.
+The best metaphor I have heard for understanding this issue was from Darrel Lamb, Western Regional Vice President of Old Republic Surety Company.
 Consider his juggling analogy to explain the consequences of overextending capacity:

-“While I may be able to juggle three balls with relative ease, the addition of a fourth ball introduces much more complexity into the task.
-I may be able to manage this complexity for a short time, but eventually I will fail.
+“While I may be able to juggle three balls with relative ease, the addition of a fourth ball introduces much more complexity to the task.
+I may be able to manage this complexity for a short time, but eventually, I will fail.
 The problem is that when I end up failing, I do not drop only the fourth ball; instead, all the balls end up on the floor.”

 Understanding the third C, capacity, is key for a contractor to be able to assess risk and grow their business in a practical and judicious manner.
-Finding an equilibrium between growth and resource allocation requires deliberate awareness of the physical constraints an organization faces.
+Finding an equilibrium between growth and resource allocation requires a deliberate awareness of the physical constraints an organization faces.

-To find out more about Old Republic Surety and contractor’s surety bonds, contact a local branch office.
+To find out more about Old Republic Surety and contractors’ surety bonds, contact a local branch office.